paytweed/unity-bridge/README.md

 # Tweed SDK Unity Example

-The files for the bridge can be found under the tweed_assets folder. the deploy.sh script will put them in the right places, all you need to do is to compile the WebGL example.
+The files for the bridge can be found under the tweed_assets folder. the deploy.sh script will put them in the right places, all you need to do is to compile the WebGL example using Unity.

 ## Using the Tweed-Unity SDK connector